ajstarks/conditions/README.markdown

 	cd src
 	make

 Note that the default location for conditions is "KLNK" (Lincoln, NE).
-You can change this by altering the contents of this line in each file:
+You can change this by altering the contents of this line in src/utils.go.

 	var station = "KLNK"